The weekly Highland Villager newspaper

 by Catherine Condon

-robed figures soar upward against a backdrop of green,
+figures soar upward against a backdrop of green, yellow

-yellow and purple buildings.
-Groups of children are
+and purple buildings.
+Groups of children are clustered

-clustered about holding hands, while a red bird perches
+about holding hands, while a red bird perches on a

 "What I try to do is use vivid colors to symbolize the